 In general, the fewer inclusions an emerald has and the less visible they are, the higher the stone’s price.
 However, imperfections are not looked upon as negative attributes as they would be for other gemstones.
 In opposite, these flaws are considered part of the character of emeralds unless they have a negative effect on the transparency of the gem.
 In such a case, they dramatically reduce value.

 Unlike diamond, emerald clarity is graded by the eye.
 If an emerald does not have inclusions visible to the naked eye, it is considered flawless.
-Eye-clean emeralds are very expensive because they are rare.
+Eye-clean emeralds are very expensive because of their rarity.

 Choosing Emerald Cut